Children's Heel PainCalcaneal Apophysitis (Sever's Disease)

 Children’s Foot Care in SoCal

-From helping with children’s foot deformities like club feet, to dealing with the pain of Sever’s disease, Dr. Nitza Rodriguez and Dr. Robert Spencer are the area experts for children’s foot and ankle issues in the Saddleback Valley.
-Call our office in Mission Viejo, CA today at (949) 364-9255 (WALK) to get your child in for an evaluation.
+From helping with children’s foot deformities like club feet, to dealing with the pain of Sever’s disease, Dr. Nitza Rodriguez, Dr. Robert Spencer and Dr. Han Nguyen are the area experts for children’s foot and ankle issues in the Saddleback Valley.
+Call our office in Ladera Ranch, CA today at (949) 364-9255 (WALK) to get your child in for an evaluation.
 We deal with sports injuries all the time, and can help them heal and get back to playing as soon as is safely possible.

 You can request an appointment online as well, and while you are there, check us out on Facebook and follow us on twitter.
 You can learn valuable foot care tips, get inspired, and let us know how we are doing.